spencerahill/clim-change-course_2024/_sources/info/syllabus.md

 The grading breakdown is listed below.
 Participation is determined by your attendance, attentiveness, and engagement during class.
 Attending class is crucial!
 Lectures will not generally be recorded or zoomed, because as much as possible we'll be working at the blackboard rather than from slides.

-Details on the homework assignments, exams, and (for B8800 only) term paper will be announced.
+Details on the homework assignments and exams wil be annouced.

+For B8800 students only, details on the required term paper are available [here](../assignments/b8800-term-paper).

 ```{list-table}
 :header-rows: 1